imrafaelmerino/vertx-effect/docs/README.md

-Since vertx-effect uses [json-values](https://github.com/imrafaelmerino/json-values), which is a truly immutable Json implemented with persistent data structures, the _transform_ method of its codec **returns the same message sent by the Verticle without making any copy**:
+Since vertx-effect uses [json-values](https://github.com/imrafaelmerino/json-values), which is a truly immutable Json implemented with persistent data structures, the _transform_ method of its codec **returns the same message sent by the verticle without making any copy**:

 ```java
 // vertx-effect impl